Crio-WFH/Chrome-extensions/Prodist/README.md

 - Increase your productivity by blocking social media sites to work at your peak time
 - Block or unblock the website by just 1 click!
 - Block the website of your choice by simply appending to the list of URLs
+- Set the time period for blocking the websites

 ## Screenshots 👀
 ![ss1](https://user-images.githubusercontent.com/31816531/125030233-6fd09400-e0a8-11eb-9703-2d0ef9855d7f.png)